barnard704344/work-scripts/README.md

-# work-scripts
+# Work Scripts

-a collection of powershell scripts and other things for my work
+A small collection of scripts I use in my day-to-day work.
+Each folder contains a short README explaining its purpose and usage.

+## Contents
+- **ffmpeg-rotate** — PowerShell script to bulk-rotate videos by 180° using FFmpeg.

+---